Wiredcraft/backupallthethings/README.rst

 .. code-block:: bash

     # Add support for the mysql / file and postgresql services
-    sudo backitup enable mysql file postgresql
+    sudo batt enable mysql file postgresql

     # Disable (if enabled previously) the support for redis and mongodb
-    sudo backitup disable redis mongodb
+    sudo batt disable redis mongodb

-The logic is similar to Apache/Nginx ``sites-enabled``. ``backitup`` creates links to the real script in ``/opt/backitup/scripts-enabled`` and remove those links when disabling services.
+The logic is similar to Apache/Nginx ``sites-enabled``. ``batt`` creates links to the real script in ``/opt/batt/scripts-enabled`` and remove those links when disabling services.

 You need to run the enable/disable feature as ``root`` due to the permissions.